Home Care Services Providers Need Health Care Policies and Procedures

 - Discharge criteria

-Developing home care policies and procedures is important in clearly defining each care provider’s responsibilities when it comes to caring for the client and creating a safe environment for themselves and the client.
-This document helps care providers understand what is expected of them in rendering home care services in a safe manner that is also compliant with federal regulations.
-Ensuring that your agency’s policies and procedures are thorough is of utmost importance to the success of the agency.
-Hiring a technical writer to develop this documentation can help immensely in creating documentation that is well-written and researched, especially in regards to federal and state regulations.
+Developing home care policies and procedures is essential in clearly defining each care provider’s responsibilities, especially in regard to caring for the client and creating a safe environment for themselves and said client.
+This documentation helps home care providers understand their requirements for rendering home care services, while also making sure they are compliant with federal regulations.
+Ensuring that your agency’s policies and procedures are thorough, understandable, and compliant with regulations is of utmost importance to the success of the agency.
+Hiring a technical writer to develop this documentation can help immensely in creating well-written and researched documentation, especially regarding federal and state regulations.

 Compliance and Home Health Agencies

-Additionally, every state that requires a home health agency license application will also require an inspection.
-In some cases, an agency will not receive its license until its inspection is conducted.
+Additionally, every state that requires a home health license application also requires an inspection, and in some cases, the performance of an assessment before issuing a license.
 Depending on the state, inspections will occur on a one-year, two-year, or three-year basis.
-During inspections, state surveyors review a home health agency’s plan of care and check for any areas in which an agency is not in compliance with federal regulations.
-If they find deficiencies the agency must provide a plan of correction.
-For this reason, it is vital that an agency have comprehensive written home care policies and procedures to ensure that they comply with federal regulations.
+During inspections, state surveyors review a home health agency’s plan of care and check for areas in which an agency is not in compliance with federal regulations.
+If they find deficiencies, the agency must provide a plan of correction.
+For this reason, an agency must have comprehensive written home care policies and procedures to comply with federal regulations.

 How EDC Can Help